RichardBzar/RichardBzar.github.io/essays/Smart-Questions.md

 ---
 <img width="225px" height="225px" src="../img/sflow-logo.png" class="img-thumbnail" >

-## How SMART questions are an essential tool for software engineeers
+## How SMART Questions Are An Essential Tool For Software Engineeers

 Sometimes, a software developer would find themselves lost in a clueless situation where they don't have any idea what to do next.
 In this situation, what would be the best option for the person?
 Stack Overflow?
 Yeah.... prob 9/10 times, but how do you display your worries in a set of words that form an inquiry that would get you most if not all the answers you had hoped to gain? the answer to this is to ask a SMART question on the forum.
-With the advent of CHATGPT, the importance of formatting your words correctly in a question magnified drastically.
+With the advent of ChatGPT, the importance of formatting your words correctly in a question magnified drastically.
 In internet forums, much like chatgpt, a post would need to be formatted to a point where the overall context, the question, and what you're trying to find out can be seen through you're words posted.
 In forums, the user/ the software engineer has a goal they want to achieve, smart questions are essential to accomplish this as they help give a more appropriate answer that solves the post.

 ## Unknown Technical Processes